7 Chargeback Statistics Merchants Need to Know

 Keeping your customers in the loop can really help you avoid becoming one of these chargeback statistics, as can using resources for this purpose.

-9. Adding the right payment options at checkout
+9. Add the right payment options at checkout

 Having multiple payment options at checkout and help prevent fraudulent purchases from happening.
 For example, unlike traditional payment methods, merchants don’t accept chargeback liability with certain wallets.
 So you can add these payment methods online and in-store without worrying about additional fraud or chargeback liability.